sthysel-freight/labstack/README.md

  - cloning this repo
  - run `./up.sh` in the `services` directory

 This will download all the images and start the various stack services.

+For notes on prepping a new pi for LABStack on Arch see below.
+If yo just want to stick with Raspian (which is perfectly fine), be sure to install docker and docker-compose.

 # Services